-Neal Dermer, age 45, has served as a member of our Board of Directors since June 2013.
-Mr. Dermer is also a member of the Compensation Committee.
-Mr. Dermer has served as a Vice President and the Treasurer of Liberty Interactive Corporation (including its predecessors, "Liberty Interactive") and Liberty Media Corporation (including its predecessor, "Liberty Media") since November 2011.
-He has held a number of positions with Liberty Interactive and Liberty Media since 1995, and previously, he was an auditor with KPMG.
-Mr. Dermer has held an active Certified Professional Accountant license since 1992.
-Mr. Dermer was nominated to our Board of Directors by Liberty Interactive Corporation in accordance with the terms of the Spinco Agreement described under "Certain Relationships and Related Transactions-Agreements with Liberty Interactive Corporation," below.
+Neal Dermer, age 48, has served as a member of our Board of Directors since June 2013.
+Mr. Dermer is also a member of the Transactions Committee.
+Mr. Dermer has served as a Senior Vice President and the Treasurer of Liberty Interactive Corporation and Liberty Media Corporation since January 2016, having previously served as a Vice President and the Treasurer from November 2011 to December 2015.
+He has also served as a Senior Vice President and the Treasurer of Liberty TripAdvisor Holdings, Inc. since January 2016, having previously served as a Vice President and the Treasurer from July 2013 to December 2015, and Liberty Broadband Corporation since January 2016, having previously served as a Vice President and the Treasurer from June 2014 to December 2015.
+He has held a number of positions with Liberty Interactive and Liberty Media since 1995, including several officer titles at certain wholly-owned subsidiaries of Liberty Interactive, and was previously an auditor with KPMG.
+Mr. Dermer held an active Certified Public Accountant license since 1992 (currently inactive).
+Mr. Dermer was nominated to our Board of Directors by Liberty Interactive in accordance with the terms of an agreement among us, Liberty Interactive and others known as the Spinco Agreement, which is discussed elsewhere in this Proxy Statement.

-As Treasurer of Liberty and as a Certified Public Accountant, Mr. Dermer brings extensive business, executive management, financial and capital markets experience to our Board of Directors.
+As the treasurer of a number of public companies and as a Certified Public Accountant (currently inactive), Mr. Dermer brings in-depth business, executive management, financial and capital markets experience to our Board of Directors.